What is the significance of pet grooming?

 Working in a dog grooming salon involves more than just playing with and grooming our four-legged friends – the work also involves:

-• Working within health and safety requirements and legislation
+• Customer care and dealing positively with any complaints• Working within health and safety requirements and legislation

 • Working knowledge of canine anatomy, first aid, welfare, and health issues